Daniel57910/udac_data_warehouse/README.md

 IAM_ROLE=

-* With the virtualenv loaded run python etl.py.
+With the virtualenv loaded run python etl.py.
 The script takes approximately 11 minutes to run.
+At the end check the redshift tables for the data, or perform some queries to represent some business use cases.

 #### Caveats With Current Approach